45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 5 to 10

-Adam’s needle, often simply called yucca, is one of many varieties of yucca that are drought tolerant.
+Adam’s needle, often simply called yucca, is one of many varieties of yucca that tolerate drought.
 This plant stays evergreen all year and is cold hardy to zone 5, making it suitable for many regions.
 Not only does it have low water needs, Adam’s needle is an overall low-maintenance plant that is easy to grow with almost no effort.

 In the summer, Adam’s needle produces tall spikes of showy white flowers.
 The flowers attract butterflies and last a long time on the plant.

 The long, sword-like leaves are often lined with thin fibrous filaments, giving them a more textured appearance.
-This plant will slowly spread over time by basal offshoots, so you’ll want to give it plenty of space to grow.
+This plant slowly spreads over time by basal offshoots, so give it plenty of space to grow.

 Agave ‘Blue Glow’